Affiliate links on Android Authority may earn us a commission. Learn more.

 - Fitbit Inspire 3: $99 / £84 / €129

 Fitbit launched the Inspire 3 on August 24, 2022 alongside the Versa 4 and Sense 2 smartwatches.
-Keeping up with the competition, the Inspire 2 successor is a redesigned, budget fitness tracker which now features a full-color touchscreen with an optional always-on mode.
-Beneath its vibrant new display, the device tracks users’ heart rates, sleep, daily activity, and workouts.
+Keeping up with the competition, the Inspire 2 successor is a redesigned, budget fitness tracker featuring a full-color touchscreen with an optional always-on mode.
+Beneath its vibrant display, the device tracks users’ heart rates, sleep, daily activity, and workouts.
 With vibrant menus and icons, it offers stress management tools, progressive alarms, and smart notifications.
-The new generation also provides SpO2 monitoring.
-However, what’s perhaps most impressive is that even with a new display and features, users will still get ~10-day battery life.
+The latest generation also provides SpO2 monitoring.
+However, what’s perhaps most impressive is that even with an updated display and added features, users will still get ~10-day battery life.

-If the Inspire 3 sounds like what you’re after, you can purchase your own tracker starting from mid-September 2022 from Fitbit and other major retailers.
+If the Inspire 3 sounds like what you’re after, you can purchase your from Fitbit and other major retailers.
 The tracker itself is only available in black but ships with a silicone band in three color choices: Morning glow, Lilac Bliss, and Midnight Zen.

 When the Inspire 2 launched, we called the device “uninspiring.”
-Now two years later, Fitbit has delivered a revamped Inspire 3 — check out the stark difference in the image above.
+Two years later, Fitbit delivered a revamped Inspire 3 and you can check out the stark difference in the image above.
 I won’t claim the newest generation will get you training for the Olympics, but it just might get you off the couch.

 Additionally, Fitbit didn’t just slap a new screen on its old model.
 The Inspire 3 features a complete overhaul, striking a profile that’s both longer and thinner.
 The pill is also rounded rather than flat at each end, mimicking the pebble-shaped pill of the Fitbit Luxe.
 The result is a more attractive impression that seamlessly blends with bands and accessories.